anurag-asu/se-project-team-17/README.md

-# Ongoing project on finding the corelation between efficient forking practices and the success of a project using ASFI dataset.
+Ongoing project on finding the corelation between efficient forking practices and the success/failure of a project using ASFI dataset.